mutablelogic/go-accessory/pkg/pool/README.md

     size := pool.Size()
 ```

+It does not count connections which are currently in use.

 ## Why use a connection pool

 A connection pool is used to reduce the overhead of establishing a connection to a database.
 The connection pool will maintain a pool of connections to the database, and will reuse these connections when a new connection is requested.
 In addition,